Ntokozo-Ndlovu/TodoList/README.md

-# Before you use the app you must
+# Before you use the app you must, mongo
 1. add a .env on the root folder
 2. add and configure the following variables using your own information